The TAO Scholarship

 Aerospace Engineering, 2026

-On attaining her degree, Monica hopes to travel to her parent’s home country of El Salvador and join their space program.
-She also wishes to establish a branch that makes astronomy more accessible to the general public, as well as inspires the younger generation to pursue space exploration.
+On attaining her degree, further education and industry experience, Monica hopes to travel to her parent’s home country of El Salvador and contribute to their space program.
+She also wishes to establish programs that make astronomy more accessible to the general public, and inspire the younger generation to pursue space exploration.

 She is actively involved in various on-campus organizations such as the MnSGC Ballooning Team and the Rocketry Team, and has contributed to developing other STEM-related projects.

-Because of this opportunity, I’ve been able to dedicate enough time to my education, excel in my classes, balance my responsibilities, and even consider adding a minor in astrophysics to my degree.”
+Because of this opportunity, I’ve been able to dedicate enough time to my education, excel in my classes, balance my responsibilities, and even add a minor in astrophysics to my degree.”